nodeshift/nodeshift/README.md

 EXPERIMENTAL.
 Flag to deploy an application as a Knative Serving Service.
 Defaults to false Since this feature is experimental,  it is subject to change without a Major version release until it is fully stable.

+#### kube
+Flag to deploy an application to a vanilla kubernetes cluster.
+At the moment only Minikube is supported.

 #### help
 Shows the below help